ANSSI-FR/rust-guide/src/en/errors.md

 <div class="reco" id="LANG-NOPANIC" type="Rule" title="Don't use functions that can cause `panic!`">

-Functions or instructions that can cause the code to panic at runtime must not be used.
+Functions or instructions that can cause the code to panic at runtime MUST NOT be used.

 </div>

 <div class="reco" id="LANG-ARRINDEXING" type="Rule" title="Test properly array indexing or use the `get` method">

-Array indexing must be properly tested, or the `get` method should be used to return an `Option`.
+Array indexing must be properly tested, or the `get` method SHOULD be used to return an `Option`.

 </div>